gakonst/ethers-rs/README.md

 ## Note on WASM and FFI bindings

-We intend to support bindings

-You should be able to build a wasm app that uses ethers-rs.
+You should be able to build a wasm app that uses ethers-rs (see the [example](./examples/ethers-wasm) for reference).
 If ethers fails to compile in WASM, please
 [open an issue](https://github.com/gakonst/ethers-rs/issues/new/choose).
 There is currently no plan to provide an official JS/TS-accessible library